Achilles tendon rupture treated with VACOped® Boot: rehabilitation programme and exercises

 Weeks 1 and 2

-If to start with, you are treated with a plaster cast:
+If to start with, you are treated with a plaster cast.

-Or, if you start being treated with a VACOped® Boot:
+If to start with, you are treated with a VACOped® Boot:

 Weeks 3 and 4